Last updated: April 2026

 Evidence That Multivitamins Fall Short

 No significant heart disease protection.
-Multiple large studies have found no meaningful reduction in cardiovascular disease risk from multivitamin use.
+The Physicians’ Health Study II (Sesso et al., 2012, JAMA) found no significant reduction in major cardiovascular events with daily multivitamin use over 11 years of follow-up, a finding consistent with other large trials.
 If heart health is your primary concern, targeted supplements like omega-3s and CoQ10 are more effective.

 No significant mortality benefit.
 Large observational studies have not found that multivitamin users live longer than non-users.
 This is the headline that leads to “multivitamins are useless” articles — but it’s an oversimplification.